.png)

 Where Nolla Sits in Helsinki's Dining Tier

-For context on what that peer set looks like beyond Helsinki, Kaskis in Turku and VÅR in Porvoo represent the same commitment to Finnish ingredients at a serious level outside the capital, while Kajo in Tampere has built a comparable reputation for produce-led restraint.
+For context on what that comparable set looks like beyond Helsinki, Kaskis in Turku and VÅR in Porvoo represent the same commitment to Finnish ingredients at a serious level outside the capital, while Kajo in Tampere has built a comparable reputation for produce-led restraint.
 Nolla's position in Helsinki's restaurant scene is more specific: it runs a zero-waste mandate at a price point where the margin for error is narrow, and it has held recognition for several consecutive years while doing so.

 The Cooking: Zero-Waste as Method, Not Manifesto